2022 High School Solo Competition

-1. Application Fee: $75 USD.
-All applicants must be members of the I.C.A. and submit the Competition Application.
+1. Application Fee: $35 USD.
+All applicants must be members of the ICA and submit the Competition Application.
 Non-members wishing to apply may join the I.C.A. and become a member.
 Join now!
 The application fee is non-refundable.

-2. Recording Instructions: Please provide a high-quality audio recording containing the following repertoire in the exact order listed.
-Due to COVID restrictions, applicants may elect to record all repertoire without piano accompaniment in order to ensure the safety of the applicant.
-The ICA assures that the judging will be based solely on the performance of the clarinetist.
 Any published edition is acceptable.
-Each selection/movement should be listed as a single track, and should not contain your name.
-Please be aware that the quality of the recording will influence the judges.
+Each selection or movement of a larger work should be listed as a single track and should not contain your name.
+Please be aware that the quality of the audio recording will influence the judges.
 Recordings should not be edited and only continuous performances of entire works or movements are allowed.

 3. A photocopy of the contestant’s driver’s license, passport or birth certificate as proof of age.